|

 corporate producers coming to terms with corporate visual

-worldwide organization based around corporate communications, training,
+organization based around corporate communications, training,

 capabilities or for whatever primarily non-broadcast purposes the